-- Individuals submitting an application require an Alberta.ca Account.
+- Individuals submitting an application or statement of concern require an Alberta.ca Account.

-- If you are applying on behalf of a business, organization, municipality, or government a MADI-B account is required.
+- If you are submitting an application or statement of concern on behalf of a business, organization, municipality, or government a MADI-B account is required.

-- The administrator(s) for a MADI-B account will send invitations to other employees of the organization in order to add them under the MADI-B account.
+- The administrator(s) for a MADI-B account sends invitations to other employees of the organization in order to add them under the MADI-B account.

 - Do not invite anyone outside of your organization to join your entity's MADI-B account.

 Once your Alberta.ca Account or MADI-B account has been obtained, you must log in to DRAS with your Alberta.ca Account or MADI-B credentials to have a DRAS profile.
 This is required before an application or notice can be submitted or before a representative can be assigned to submit on your behalf.